 CALL FOR APPLICATIONS

-The Landry Cancer Research Fellowships are available to outstanding rising G3 students working in all fields relevant to basic or applied cancer research.
+The Landry Cancer Research Fellowships are available to outstanding rising G3 students (current G2 students) working in all fields broadly relevant to basic or applied cancer research.
 Research projects relating to any aspect of cancer are eligible.
 Research projects relevant to Small Cell Lung Cancer are strongly encouraged.
 These fellowships will be held in the third and fourth year, and will provide 18 consecutive months of tuition and stipend support, discretionary funds to promote professional development and attendance of international/national conferences in cancer biology and related topics.
-Recipients may select either to begin funding in July 2017 or January 2018.
+Recipients may select either to begin funding in July 2019 or January 2020.
 Fellows and alumni of this program will serve as ambassadors and role models for the next generation of scientists through participation in Landry Cancer Biology Consortium training events.

 ELIGIBILITY AND OTHER CRITERIA:

 * Applications are solicited from current HILS G2 students